MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/Supported-CentOS-and-Red-Hat-Enterprise-Linux-virtual-machines-on-Hyper-V.md

 3. On Windows Server 2012 R2 while using virtual fibre channel devices, make sure that logical unit number 0 (LUN 0) has been populated.
 If LUN 0 has not been populated, a Linux virtual machine might not be able to mount fibre channel devices natively.

-4. If there are open file handles during a live virtual machine backup operation, then in some corner cases, the backed-up VHDs might have to undergo a file system consistency check (fsck) on restore.
+4. For built-in LIS, the "hyperv-daemons" package must be installed for this functionality.

-5. Live backup operations can fail silently if the virtual machine has an attached iSCSI device or direct-attached storage (also known as a pass-through disk).
+5. If there are open file handles during a live virtual machine backup operation, then in some corner cases, the backed-up VHDs might have to undergo a file system consistency check (fsck) on restore.
+Live backup operations can fail silently if the virtual machine has an attached iSCSI device or direct-attached storage (also known as a pass-through disk).

 6. While the Linux Integration Services download is preferred, live backup support for RHEL/CentOS 5.9 - 5.11/6.4/6.5 is also available through [Hyper-V Backup Essentials for Linux](https://github.com/LIS/backupessentials/tree/1.0).